AI4IS/AI4IS.github.io/_pages/about.md

 Please click links to find my **complete [bachelor’s grades](../assets/Dinghan Wang_undergraduate transcripts.pdf) and [master’s grades](../assets/master grades.png)**.

 # 🔥 News
-- *2024.05*:  **I'm going to open source how to train a robust controller using reinforcement learning algorithm for crazyflie in simulation with OpenAI stablebaselines3 and deploy it in real.**
+- *2024.06*:  🎉🎉 Our manuscript, “An Autonomous Attack Decision-Making Method Based on Hierarchical Virtual Bayesian Reinforcement Learning” has been aaccepted by IEEE IEEE Transactions on Aerospace and Electronic Systems.
 - *2024.05*:  **I'm going to open source a low-cost plan (400$) to build up an autonomous obstacle avoidance drone.**
 - *2024.04*:  🎉🎉 Our manuscript, “Intelligent Decision-Making Algorithm for Airborne Phased Array Radar Search Tasks Based on a Hierarchical Strategy Framework”, has been initially accepted by Chinese Journal of Aeronautics.
-- *2024.04*:  🎉🎉 Our manuscript, “An Autonomous Attack Decision-Making Method Based on Hierarchical Virtual Bayesian Reinforcement Learning” needs Major Revision and reviewers' remarks are glad to be positive.
 - *2024.04*:  🎉🎉 Our manuscript, “Design of UAV Flight State Recognition System for Multi-sensor Data Fusion”, has been initially accepted by IEEE Sensors Journal.
 - *2024.04*:  🎉🎉 Our conference, “Dogfight Advantage Occupancy Method Based on Imperfect Information Self-play”, has been accepted by IEEE ICCA.
 Looking forward to sharing our results in Iceland in June.
 - *2024.03*:  🎉🎉 Our manuscript, “Loyal wingman task execution for future aerial combat: A hierarchical prior-based reinforcement learning approach”, has been totally accepted by Chinese Journal of Aeronautics and you can find it online.